cdapio/coopr/coopr-docs/docs/source/guide/superadmin/chef-solo-automator-plugin.rst

 Consider the following rules of thumb:
-	* When using community cookbooks, attributes can be specified in Coopr templates exactly as the cookbook expects (at the top-level).
-If separate services require the same recipe with different attributes, then these attributes can be specified in the service ``json_attributes`` field
+	* When using community cookbooks, attributes can be specified in Coopr templates exactly as the cookbook expects (at the top level).
+If separate services require the same recipe with different attributes, these attributes can be specified in the service ``json_attributes`` field
 	* When writing cookbooks specifically utilizing Coopr metadata (cluster node data for example), recipes can access the metadata at ``node['coopr']['cluster']...``

 Bootstrap
 =========

-Each Coopr Automator plugin is responsible for implementing a bootstrap method in which it performs any actions it needs to be able to carry out further tasks.
+Each Coopr Automator plugin is responsible for implementing a bootstrap method in which it performs any action it needs to be able to carry out further tasks.
 The Chef Solo Automator plugin performs the following actions for a bootstrap task:
-	1. Bundle its local copy of the cookbooks/roles/data_bags directories into tarballs, ``cookbooks.tar.gz``, ``roles.tar.gz``, ``data_bags.tar.gz``
+	1. Bundle its local copy of the cookbooks/roles/data_bags directories into three tarballs, ``cookbooks.tar.gz``, ``roles.tar.gz``, ``data_bags.tar.gz``
-		* Unless the tarballs exist already and were created in the last 10 minutes
+		* This only happens if prior versions of the tarballs were not created in the past 10 minutes
 	#.
 Logs into the remote box and installs chef in one of three ways in this order:
 		a. via ``yum install`` to leverage any internal yum repositories preconfigured on the remote host
 		b. via ``apt-get install`` to leverage any internal apt repositories preconfigured on the remote host
 		c. via the Opscode Omnibus installer (``curl -L https://www.opscode.com/chef/install.sh | bash``).
 This requires internet access on the remote host
 	#.
 Creates the remote coopr cache directory ``/var/cache/coopr``
 	#.
-SCP the local tarballs to the remote Coopr cache directory
+SCPs the local tarballs to the remote Coopr cache directory
 	#.
 Extracts the tarballs on the remote host to the default chef directory ``/var/chef``

-The most important things to note are that:
+The most important things to note:
 	* Upon adding any new cookbooks, roles, or data_bags to the local directories, the tarballs will be regenerated within 10 minutes and used by all running provisioners.
 	* Internet access may be needed to install chef unless steps are taken to provide chef in alternate ways.
 Most of the bundled community cookbooks require internet access as well.